Commercial Refrigeration Repair FAQ

 Who actually performs the repair?

 An independent local commercial refrigeration service provider performs the diagnosis, repair, parts, pricing, scheduling, invoicing, warranty, documentation, and safety procedures.
-Provider identity can be confirmed before dispatch.
+Provider identity can be confirmed before service is scheduled.

 Do you guarantee emergency response times?

 No fixed response-time SLA is published.
 Actual response depends on provider availability, time of day, location, equipment type, parts on hand, facility access, and urgency.
-Estimated arrival can be confirmed with the assigned provider before dispatch.
+Estimated arrival should be confirmed with the assigned provider before service is scheduled.

 Yes.
-Before dispatch, you can confirm provider identity, service-area fit, equipment capability, ETA, rate structure, insurance and COI availability, EPA Section 608 certification scope (when refrigerant work may be involved), and next steps.
+Before service is scheduled, you can confirm provider identity, service-area fit, equipment capability, ETA, rate structure, insurance/COI availability, EPA Section 608 certification scope when refrigerant work may be involved, and next steps.

 Can I request COI, W-9, vendor onboarding, or insurance documents?